tabsdata/tutorials/t01_csv_pub_sub/README.md

 ### 2.4 Checking the publisher output

-The Tabsdata table `CUSTOMER_LEADS` has been created in the `CUSTOMERS` collection.
+The Tabsdata table `customer_leads` has been created in the `customers` collection.
 This table can now be subscribed to, by various stakeholders within the organization.

 To check the schema of the table in Tabsdata, run this command in your CLI:

 ```
-td table schema --collection CUSTOMERS --name CUSTOMER_LEADS
+td table schema --collection customers --name customer_leads
 ```

 Output: